ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-products-tab.markdown

 - The display name is simply the name by which this product would appear in your Products tab.
 - The Allowed IPs selection is important.
   It determines which addresses would be allowed to manage your database, adding an important layer to your database security.
+  You can set it to `0.0.0.0/0`, which would allow access from any location, or you can specify certain IPs or IP ranges.
+  Be aware that you will not be able to access your instance from locations that are not specified in the allowed IPs list.
+  You can edit the list at any time through the Portal.
+  Regardless of the allowed IPs setting, your RavenDB Cloud instances will **always require** authentication using X509 certificates for access.
+The allowed IPs list limits service as an additional layer of security, but isn't the only one.

   ---